re-framejs/re-framejs/README.md

 Which is the same as a `combining function` in a `reduce`!!

-So now we can introduce the new mental model:  at any point in time, the value in `app-db` is the result of performing a `reduce` over the entire `collection` of events dispatched in the app up until that time.
+So now we can introduce the new mental model:  at any point in time, the value in `db$` is the result of performing a `reduce` over the entire `collection` of events dispatched in the app up until that time.
 The combining function for this reduce is the set of handlers.

-It is almost like `app-db` is the temporary place where this imagined `perpetual reduce` stores its on-going reduction.
+It is almost like `db$` is the temporary place where this imagined `perpetual reduce` stores its on-going reduction.

 ### Derived Data, Everywhere, flowing